reiserlab/Modular-LED-Display/docs/G4-troubleshooting.md

 - `Log Files`, and
 - `Patterns`.

-Create empty directories if they don’t exist.
+Create empty directories if they don't exist.

 ## Computer freezes at startup